 Our farm is open to the public in March, Saturdays and Sundays 9am -3pm.
 This is our fresh feijoa season so our menu is all about feijoas!
-If you’d like to join our mailing list we send out a note each year when we start picking.
+If you’d like to join our mailing list we send out a note each year when we start picking, and how to order.

 When the farm is open kids can run around, play with our mini-ponies Twinkle Toes and Smokey the Bandit, and our mini-goats Em and Ellie, and other farm animals.
 In March and April we also do organic tea and coffee, cakes and light lunches from our lovely retro coffee van ” Myrtle”, and have a beautiful new farm shop filled with artisan gifts and gourmet goodies from around the district.

 We welcome group bookings from any interested parties, including clubs.
-We can tailor an event to suit your group’s needs, and can include morning tea, lunch or afternoon tea.
+We can tailor an event to suit your group’s needs.
 Contact us to book a time.
-Groups can come all year and any day by arrangement.

 Huge in New Zealand